Menu

 Method

-• Bake for 12-15 minutes or until the fish flakes easily with a fork.
+• Bake for 18–20 minutes, or until fish is opaque and flakes easily with a fork

 Essential Equipment for Fish Preparation